The Medical Minute: Keeping your teen safe behind the wheel

-Beverly Shirk, a pediatric trauma coordinator at Penn State Children’s Hospital, said the teenage brain thinks it is invincible: “There is a disconnect between how teenagers view themselves and how they actually are as far as what they know and can do.”
+Beverly Shirk, a pediatric trauma coordinator at Penn State Health Children’s Hospital, said the teenage brain thinks it is invincible: “There is a disconnect between how teenagers view themselves and how they actually are as far as what they know and can do.”

 Simply because they haven’t logged as many hours on the road as older drivers, teens are more likely to have poor judgment or take unnecessary risks.

 “If you are on a team, you spend lots of time practicing to get good – you aren’t automatically good the first day,” Shirk said.
 “Driving is the same.
 The more we do it, the better we get.”

 The emotional rollercoaster that some teens ride can be catastrophic in a car.
 Shirk said a teen’s first instinct when upset or angry with something or someone is to get in a car and drive away.

 “That is precisely the time not to get behind the wheel,” she said.
 “Your emotions are running wild and you cannot focus on the road if your attention and thoughts are on something else.”

 Also, drivers face an increasing number of distractions: talkative passengers, eating and drinking, music and cell phones.

 Because phones are the source of music and GPS for many teen drivers, it’s hard to put them down completely when behind the wheel.
 Shirk said the teens she talks with tell her that is their biggest temptation and they know it is hazardous.